Sergio Marchionne, Who Guided Fiat Chrysler's Dramatic Turnaround, Dies

 As Dustin Dwyer reports for NPR, "Fiat Chrysler repaid the billions of dollars in U.S. government loans six years ahead of schedule and with interest.
 Nearly everyone credited Marchionne."

-Under Marchionne's guidance, Fiat Chrysler found new success in the long-popular Jeep brand and built on the Dodge Challenger (reintroduced in 2008) to become a player in the resurgent muscle car market.
+Under Marchionne's guidance, Fiat Chrysler has enjoyed huge gains in its long-popular Jeep brand, and it built on the Dodge Challenger (reintroduced in 2008) to become a player in the resurgent muscle car market.
 The company also brought Fiat cars back to North America.
-The Fiat 500 compact became a success story – even ferrying Pope Francis during his U.S. visit.
-More recently began selling Alfa Romeo cars in the North American market again.
+The Fiat 500 compact became a success story – even ferrying Pope Francis around during his U.S. visit.
+More recently, it began selling Alfa Romeo cars in the North American market again.

 Other gains were reflected in the company's healthy balance sheets and in its corporate strategy.
 Fiat Chrysler obtained 100 percent ownership of Chrysler in 2014; two years later, it spun off its Ferrari brand.
 The automaker has also expanded into important markets – building Jeep Cherokees in China and the Jeep Compass in India.